pooya-badiee/react-liquid-theme/README.md

 ## 🎨 Style Support

-React Liquid Theme supports the following stylesheet formats out-of-the-box:
+React Liquid Theme supports:

 - **CSS**
 - **SASS/SCSS**
 - **CSS/SASS Modules**

-You can import styles directly in your React components, and they will be bundled correctly in the generated Liquid theme.
+Import styles into React components, and they will be bundled into `main.css` in the `theme/assets` directory.

 ---